It Started with Some Phone Calls ...

 We believe all children deserve to start the school year on the same footing, giving them the confidence to explore, excel, and succeed.

-For the 2021-2022 school year, our target is to again serve over 3,000 K-12 students whose families do not have the resources to provide them with all the necessary school supplies.
+Two years ago, we served over 3,000 K-12 students whose families do not have the resources to provide them with all the necessary school supplies.
+Last year we served over 3,500 students.
+Our goal this year is to reach 4,000 students.
 Click here to see what goes into our backpacks.

 How It Gets Done